after2842/bidangil_back/README.md

 ## Motivation & Challenges

 Buying from Korean e-commerce sites is tricky for non-residents: most stores require a Korean credit card, a local phone number, and rarely offer international shipping.
-**Bidangil** streamlines that experience by orchestrating the whole process: from the user’s initial request to final delivery at their U.S. doorsteps.
-The solution is focused on hiding the complexity of payments, currency exchange, customs, and tracking.
+**Bidangil** streamlines that experience by orchestrating the whole process.

 Key challenges: